Rajpratik71/volatility-wiki/Windows-8-And-Above.md

 # Notes on best practices / requirements

-* The distorm3 python module is a requirement for analyzing 64-bit Windows 8/2012 (and later) raw memory images
+* The distorm3 python module is a requirement for analyzing 64-bit Windows 8/2012 (and later) raw memory images.
+If you're using a standalone executable, then distorm3 is already included, however if you're using Volatility from source, then you will need to install distorm3.
 * Previously, the parameter to `--kdbg` was the virtual address of the KDBG structure.
 On 64-bit Windows 8/2012 (and later), you pass the virtual address of `KdCopyDataBlock`.
 Both addresses are displayed in the output of the `kdbgscan` plugin.

 ### Development notes